membraneframework-labs/sebex/README.md

 Project:
 ```

 All listed packages as well as their dependent packages will be bumped by one minor version (e.g. 0.2.1 -> 0.3.0).
-Review if you're happy with the suggested release plan and save it.

 ```
 Release "Purely Easy Wahoo"